GeoscienceAustralia/HiQGA.jl/README.md

 - [*Bayesian inversion using nested trans-dimensional Gaussian processes*, A. Ray, Geophysical Journal International, **226(1)**, 2021](https://doi.org/10.1093/gji/ggab114).
 - [*Bayesian geophysical inversion with trans-dimensional Gaussian process machine learning*, A. Ray and D. Myer, Geophysical Journal International **217(3)**, 2019](https://doi.org/10.1093/gji/ggz111).

-Readily usable geophysical forward operators are to do with CSEM and AEM physics, **for which the time domain AEM codes are fairly production-ready**.
+Readily usable geophysical forward operators are to do with CSEM and AEM physics (references underneath), **for which the time domain AEM codes are fairly production-ready**.

 ## Installation
 To install, in a perfect world we'd use Julia's `Pkg` REPL by hitting `]` to enter `pkg>` mode.
 Then enter the following, at the `pkg>` prompt: